Quest-maker-team/quest-maker/docs/constructor_conception.md

 When right-clicking on a block, the user sees a drop-down menu where one of the options is "create next block".
 Clicking on it takes the user to a modal window with the choice of the type of the next block (and the choice of the answer leading to this block for a multiple choice question).
 After that, a block is created, and the user goes to the modal window for its settings.
 A block with no outgoing connections is automatically connected to a target block until the outgoing block is created.
 If the end block is selected as the next block, it is simply connected to it

 ## Removing blocks
 When right-clicking on a block, the user sees a drop-down menu, one of which is "delete block".
-When clicked, confirmation is requested and the block is removed <b>with all descendants</b> (this concept may be revised later).
+When clicked, confirmation is requested and the block is removed with all its information (files, hints, etc.), after which the graph may become disconnected.